nshelton/csma_302_2/README.md

 # Advanced Materials Shaders
 For this assignment you will make 6 materials in unity, and they should switch with the number keys.

+make a new scene that is different from the first part of the assignment.

 Feel free to replace the model with something else, or use the samples.

 The shaders should be “unlit” because we are going to implement the lighting models ourselves, manually.